viniciusoliveirasd/bert-applications/README.md

 | French transformation of word vectors |  https://www.kaggle.com/c/detecting-insults-in-social-commentary | Extracted Word vectors but did not implement a specific task |

 Fake News Detection:
-To run the finetune BERT for this competition please download the dataset from the Kaggle competition in put it in the same folder of the `train.py` script inside a folder called `input`.
+To finetune BERT for this competition please download the dataset from the Kaggle competition and put it in a folder called `input` inside the directory containing the `train.py` script.
+You should have installed pandas, numpy, sklearn, pytorch and pytorch-pretrained-bert.
+`train.py` script based on the Kernel: https://www.kaggle.com/bbqlp33/bert-huggingface-pytorch-pretrained-bert It took 7 hours to train 3 epochs in an Azure VM: Standard NC24 (24 vcpus, 224 GB memory)

 For the moment we are using Azure VM instances with a Tesla K80 GPU.
 Some tests were run in the GPU environment with TPU but results are not yet ready.